tursodatabase/pg_turso/README.md

 Replicating tables and views is more or less supported, but:
 1. Only basic types - integers and text - were tested.
 Postgres has way more types, and they may prove problematic to replicate.
 We can probably just cast them to generic binary blobs and replicate them in that form.
-2. Schema migration is still manual - the table needs to be created in Turso.
-That should be automated.

 ## Installation